TritonDataCenter/manta/docs/operator-guide.md

 what the `manta-deploy-coal` and `manta-deploy-lab` scripts do, and you may as well just use those.

-Once you have a file like this, you can pass it to "manta-adm update", which will show you what it will do in order to make the deployment match the configuration file, and then it will go ahead and do it.
+Once you have a file like this, you can pass it to `manta-adm update`, which will show you what it will do in order to make the deployment match the configuration file, and then it will go ahead and do it.
 For more information, see "manta-adm help update".